The Demands of Michfest’s Lisa Vogel: A Response & a Good Faith Offer of Support

 o I am prepared to bring at the very least 250-500 trans womyn, and however many come along with them (cis or trans), to the Festival in 2015.
 This should not be an exclusive number, but just those specifically with the intent of being on the Land for this important paradigm shift; I’m sure many will come independently.
 This will be as one cohesive unit, independent of the New Narratives supporters.
 I do not object to them being among us, as their voices are also valuable, but they do not represent the wide diversity of trans womyn and are only a fractional portion of it.

-o I further propose that this group of women, coming together as a unit, be remove from the sliding scale and charged the full price of admission for the week of the festival.
+o I further propose that this group of women, coming together as a unit, be removed from the sliding scale and charged the full price of admission for the week of the festival.
 We know that the festival has been struggling, and we want to help renew that energy.

 o I suggest that to make this a reality, we take up the conversation in the community; and you, with the womyn you choose to have help represent your voice, meet with myself and other trans womyn to develop a strategy for making this an amazing experience for cis and trans womyn alike.
 The creation of a strategy will allow us to accommodate for the full diversity among all that participate in discussion on The Land.
 It will also allow us to develop way in which there are no sacrifices of experience that I know is a chief concern of yours.